Stacey Abrams group donates $1.34M to wipe out medical debts

 Fair Fight said letters will be sent to those whose debts have been absolved to notify them.
 The purchase will forgive the debt of nearly 69,000 people in Georgia, more than 27,000 people in Arizona, more than 8,000 people in Louisiana, and about 2,000 people apiece in Mississippi and Alabama.

 The group has raised more than $100 million since Abrams founded it after her 2018 loss in the Georgia governor’s race.
 Fair Fight has been most noted for its advocacy of voting rights, but has also been pushing for broader health care.
 The group launched ads last week demanding that Georgia Republican Gov. Brian Kemp add Medicaid expansion to the list of topics that Georgia lawmakers will consider in a special session starting next week to redraw electoral districts.
-Democrats are hoping Abrams will run against Kemp again in 2022, a narrow loss that launched her into political stardom.
+Democrats are hoping Abrams will run against Kemp again in 2022.
+A narrow loss to Kemp in 2018 launched Abrams into political stardom.

 “I know firsthand how medical costs and a broken healthcare system put families further and further in debt,” Abrams said in a statement.
 “Across the sunbelt and in the South, this problem is exacerbated in states like Georgia where failed leaders have callously refused to expand Medicaid, even during a pandemic.”